shbedev/BRAlerts/README.md

 # BRAlerts

-BRAlerts is a small file written in pure Swift that allows you to simply display an alert controller in your from any view controller.
+BRAlerts is a small class written in Swift that lets you display a basic `UIAlertController` from any view controller, using a single line of code.
 Enjoy!

 ## Features
 ----------------